myschoolstory/code-packager/README.md

 # Code Packager CLI

-A command-line tool for packaging code into compressed archives.
+A command-line tool for packaging code into compressed archives quickly.

 ## Installation